agrc/gis.utah.gov/src/content/blog/2021-11-29-introducing-the-official-ugrc-api-client.md

 ---
-title: 'Introducing the Official UGRC API Client'
+title: Introducing the Official UGRC API Client
 author:
   display_name: Steve Gourley
   email: sgourley@utah.gov
-date: 2021-11-29 07:18:45
+date: 2021-11-29T07:18:45.000Z
-categories:
-  - Featured
-  - Developer
 tags:
   - geocoding
+category: Developer
 ---

 Assigning a geographic coordinate to an address, otherwise known as geocoding, is one of the simplest ways to enable data to be visualized on a map.
 This makes geocoding a gateway to a Geographic Information System (GIS).
 Because location matters to us, we make geocoding simple!